 The festival runs for a month taking place from early June into the first week of July with three groupings of musicians.
 Each group of musicians performs three concerts before a new group arrives to perform the next three concerts.
 After almost 40 years, Paul Rosenthal handed the baton of musical director to internationally acclaimed cellist, Zuill Bailey.

-Zuill Bailey is widely considered one of the premiere cellists in the world.
-His rare combination of celebrated artistry, technical wizardry and engaging personality have secured his place as one of the most sought after and active cellists today.s
+Zuill Bailey is widely considered one of the premier cellists in the world.
+His rare combination of celebrated artistry, technical wizardry and engaging personality have secured his place as one of the most sought-after and active cellists today.

 El Paso Pro Musica